rocky-linux/documentation/docs/gemstones/nmtui.md

 !!! warning

-    In RHEL 9.x distributions, the location of the directory where the NIC configuration file is stored has been changed, i.e. **/etc/NetworkManager/system-connections/**.
+    In RHEL 9.x distributions, the location of the directory where the NIC configuration file is stored has been changed, i.e., **/etc/NetworkManager/system-connections/**.
 See [here](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/9/html-single/configuring_and_managing_networking/index) for more information.

 ```bash
 shell > ls /etc/sysconfig/network-scripts/